DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

     The other core continues to process the packet which then may be placed on a port's TX descriptor ring through an API for transmission.

-In a synchronous run-to-completion model, each logical core assigned to the Intel® DPDK executes a packet processing loop that includes the following steps:
+In a synchronous run-to-completion model, each logical core assigned to the DPDK executes a packet processing loop that includes the following steps:

 *   Retrieve input packets through the PMD receive API